Online Ecommerce Marketplace Development. Mobilunity Experience

 Wine Industry Online Marketplace Development by Mobilunity

 A good example of a complicated well-structured marketplace is wine industry platform developed by Mobilunity.
 It is a sort of extended CRM system that manages interaction of hundreds of retail resellers with a large number of retail vendors, and is administrated by our company’s support.
 Our development team was aimed at building a coherent and secure system to pull the necessary data out of numerous third-party websites and perform multiple other functions.
-If you are interested how to hire marketplace developers at Mobilunity, feel free to drop us a line.
+If you are interested how to hire marketplace eCommerce developers at Mobilunity for database development companies, feel free to drop us a line.

 The marketplace was created to fulfill user stories of a retail reseller, retail vendor, customer support agent, and consequently enable a list of features such as registration, quote request placement, placing order, paying via PayPal, Skrill, 2checkout and Bluesnap, tracking order status, getting order/delivery status update, contacting via email, arranging emails into subject “threads” and a lot more.

 A wide range of technologies were used for frontend and backend development of the marketplace.
 Our project manager together with the developers tried to choose the most suitable tools for a project of such complexity: